-- Victoria BC is located approx 100 km (60 ml) from Vancouver BC (on mainland Canada), approx 100 km (62 ml) from Seattle WA and approx 40 km (25 ml) from Port Angeles WA (by ferry across Juan de Fuca Strait).
-The city is accessible by airplane (year-round), cruise ships (seasonally) and ferries - including the Victoria Clipper ferry (operating daily between Victoria BC and Seattle WA the whole year-round).
+Victoria BC is approx 100 km (60 ml) from Vancouver BC (mainland Canada), approx 100 km (62 ml) from Seattle WA (mainland USA) and approx 40 km (25 ml) from Port Angeles WA (by ferry across Juan de Fuca Strait).
+The city is accessible by airplane (year-round), cruise ships (seasonally) and ferries - including the Victoria Clipper ferry (regularly scheduled daily service Victoria-Seattle the whole year-round).

 Victoria cruise terminal

-Victoria cruise port terminal is at Ogden Point.
-The distance to the city center is only 1.49 miles (2.4 km).
-The Victoria International Airport is 18 miles (29 km) from the terminal of Victoria cruise port.
+Victoria BC cruise port terminal is located at Ogden Point (distance to downtown approx 15 ml / 2,5 km).
+Victoria International Airport is approx 18 ml (29 km) from the cruise terminal.

 Victoria tours, shore excursions, hotels